 Gasmet Analyzers Help Research Find Answers to Climate Change

 Understanding climate change and committing to its mitigation has become part of everyday life and actions in companies around the world.
 Gasmet, too, is committed to reduce its environmental impact through its company strategy and core business, gas analyzers.
-For this article we introduced our very own sustainability experts, Quality Manager Ulla Kosonen and Sales Channels and Marketing Manager, Nenne Nordström who have been actively involved in creating Gasmet’s new 1.5 °C Strategy, which, for example, outlines Gasmet’s actions against the Climate Change.
+For this article we introduced our very own sustainability experts, Quality Manager Ulla Kosonen and Marketing Director, Nenne Nordström who have been actively involved in creating Gasmet’s new 1.5 °C Strategy, which, for example, outlines Gasmet’s actions against the Climate Change.

 Each Gas Analyzer Matters in Greenhouse Gas Research